DennisJensen95/digital-craftsman/apps/frontend/src/markdown-files/resume/project_digitalt_haandvaerk_platform.md

-# Digitalt Håndværk - Platform
+# PipePlan

-*Date: Jan 2024 - Present*
+_Date: Jan 2024 - Present_

 ### Role: Full Stack Software Engineer

 ### Description

-The consultant is developing a data platform called Digitalt Håndværk, specifically designed for the construction industry, utilizing artificial intelligence and other digital tools to optimize work processes.
-The platform builds on top of classical data processing and processes information with AI algorithms extracting the useful information for the construction industry.
+The consultant is developing a data and construction industry platform called PipePlan, specifically designed for the construction industry, utilizing artificial intelligence and other digital tools to optimize work processes.
+The platform builds on top of classical data processing and processes information with AI algorithms extracting the useful information from CAD files for the construction industry.

 <table>
     <tr>